 The Hypertext Transfer Protocol lets your web browser fetch a web page from the server that hosts it.
 HTTP has had a good run, but it has a problem: It doesn't protect communications with encryption that blocks eavesdropping and tampering.

-That's why Google, Mozilla and other tech industry allies have been pushing websites everywhere to switch to the secure version, called HTTPS.
-And it's why, starting with the release of Chrome 68 on Tuesday, Google's browser will warn you whenever it loads an unencrypted HTTP website.
+That's why Google, Mozilla and other tech industry allies have been pushing websites everywhere to switch to the secure version, called HTTPS for the past two years.
+And it's why, starting with the release of thelatest Chrome browsers, Google's browser will warn you whenever it loads an unencrypted HTTP website.

 Chrome will show the words "not secure" next to the website in the address bar if it's not encrypted.
 It's a pretty open-ended warning, but you probably don't need to panic if you see it.
 It's far more likely to mean that it's time for website operators to update their sites than it is an alert somebody is trying to do something nefarious with your personal information.